redhat-developer/odo/docs/operator-hub.md

 >
 > Each Operator we install refers to the built-in `metadata.annotations.alm-examples` annotation in order to correctly deploy.
 If the Operator does not contain the correct metadata, you will not be able to correctly deploy.
 For more information, see the the [upstream CRD documentation](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md#crd-templates).

-## Kubernetes installation
+### Kubernetes installation

-For Kubernetes installation, you must install the Operator Lifecycle Manager and etcd from the [etcd installation guide on Operator Hub](https://operatorhub.io/operator/etcd).
+For Kubernetes installation, you must need to install the Operator Lifecycle Manager and etcd Operator from the [etcd installation guide on Operator Hub](https://operatorhub.io/operator/etcd).
+You can refer [this document](operators-on-minikube.adoc) for steps setup Operator Lifecycle Manager and etcd Operator on a [minikube](https://minikube.sigs.k8s.io/) cluster.

-## OpenShift installation
+### OpenShift installation

 For OpenShift installation, the etcd Operator can be installed through the [administrative console](https://docs.openshift.com/container-platform/latest/operators/olm-adding-operators-to-cluster.html).

-## Listing all available Operators
+### Listing all available Operators

 Before deploying your first Operator, have a look at what is available: